Converting Strings to Integer Type in Go

 1.1.
 Converting strings to integers with Atoi

-The Atoi function from the strconv package allows us to convert a string representation of an integer to its corresponding integer value.
-Here's an example:
+The Atoi function in the strconv package converts a string of an integer to its corresponding integer value.
+Here's is the code you can check:

 goCopy code